Apr 23, 2019

 Dan Beers, President and VP, Asset Management

-As multicloud and hybrid IT strategies become standard for the most agile, innovative enterprises, tech leaders must choose solutions that balance the needs of the business today with the agility and flexibility that the rapidly shifting tech landscape demands.
+As multi-cloud and hybrid IT strategies become standard for the most agile, innovative enterprises, tech leaders must choose solutions that balance the needs of the business today with the agility and flexibility that the rapidly shifting tech landscape demands.

 That’s why committing to a data center or cloud solution for multiple years is a common source of consternation for infrastructure and operations (I&O) leaders.
-If business needs change, decision-makers rightfully fear being locked in to a solution or vendor, which may require them to sacrifice agility or devote precious resources to costly, unplanned strategic pivots.
+If business needs change, decision-makers rightfully fear being locked into a solution or vendor, which may require them to sacrifice agility or devote precious resources to costly, unplanned strategic pivots.

 Our new program provides solution flexibility after you deploy your initial solution.
 Exchange infrastructure location or hardware a year (or later) into your contract.
 That way, you can focus on current-state IT needs knowing you can adapt for future-state realities.

-What is INAP Spend Portability?
+What is HorizonIQ Spend Portability?

 What solutions are eligible?

-INAP Spend Portability: Use Cases
+HorizonIQ Spend Portability: Use Cases

 A variety of business cases exist for Spend Portability: